sentrysoftware/studioX-templates/templates/prometheus-exporter/README.md

 Import the .cfg file to add it to list of Templates.
 Set the %{ENDPOINT} and %{PORT} macros with the appropriate values.

+For more information about the Prometheus Exporter Template, refer to [Consuming Prometheus Metrics in Monitoring Studio X](https://www.sentrysoftware.com/support/user-documentation.html).